-The best inversion table for scoliosis should be able to offer an effortless inversion treatment process and back pain relief.
+The best inversion therapy table for scoliosis should be able to offer an effortless inversion treatment process and back pain relief.
 You don’t want to struggle to get back to your upright position after inversion.

 When we speak of design, we’re primarily talking about whether the inversion board can handle your size and weight.

-Plus, does it offer all the features you’re looking for in an inversion table?
+Plus, does it offer all the features you’re looking for in an inversion therapy table?
 These are the primary design considerations that you must pay attention to.

 Value for Money